-where $\hat{x}$ is the position operator, and $k_1$ and $k_2$ are the wave vectors of the two cooling lasers.
+where $k_1$ and $k_2$ are the wave vectors of the two cooling lasers.
 By carefully tuning the laser frequencies and polarizations, this Raman coupling can be engineered to drive transitions that reduce the motional quantum number, leading to cooling.

 In 3D, the Raman coupling term becomes $e^{i (\bm{k}_1 -\bm{k}_2)\cdot \hat{\bm{r}} } \approx 1 + i \hat{x} \, (\bm{k}_1 -\bm{k}_2) \cdot \hat{\bm{x}}$, which is related to the projection of the difference wave-vector onto the cooling axis.
 Multiple laser beams are typically used so that pairs of beams have projections on all three axes, enabling 3D cooling.